 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking spiramycin, it may affect your baby.
+If you are breast-feeding and are taking spiramycin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between spiramycin and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to:

 - stop taking one of the medications,

 - change one of the medications to another,

 - change how you are taking one or both of the medications, or

 An interaction between two medications does not always mean that you must stop taking one of them.
 Speak to your doctor about how any drug interactions are being managed or should be managed.